Frequently Asked Questions

 What is SpeedFusion and why does it matter?

 SpeedFusion is Peplink's proprietary tunnel technology that combines multiple internet connections into a single, reliable data path.
-It runs between two Peplink endpoints: typically a router at your site and a FusionHub server (or another Peplink router) in a data centre or cloud environment.
-The technology works at Layer 2, creating encrypted tunnels across each WAN connection and reassembling traffic at the far end.
+It runs between two Peplink endpoints: typically a router at your site and a FusionHub server (or another Peplink router) in a data centre or cloud.
+The technology operates at Layer 2, creating encrypted tunnels across each WAN connection and reassembling traffic at the far end.

-There are three main SpeedFusion profiles, and choosing the right one depends entirely on what you are trying to achieve:
+Three SpeedFusion profiles exist, and the right one depends entirely on what you are trying to achieve:

 - Hot Failover sends traffic down your primary connection and switches to a backup within milliseconds if the primary drops.
 There is no bandwidth aggregation, but failover is fast enough that most TCP sessions survive without dropping.
 This is the simplest and most cost-effective option for sites where uptime matters more than raw throughput.